 Participants will need to bring their own kayak and life jacket.
 Additional trip details including directions to the meeting location will be sent to those who register.
 Registration for this program is required and participation will be limited.

-Registration is not yet open for this guided excursion.
-Please check back soon.
+Registration has ended for this guided excursion.